Competition Monitoring has plenty of use cases. Indeed, it can help you to improve user onboarding and attract more customers.

-1. Write down several most important keywords for your business, product, service or feature (10 minutes)
+1. Write down several most relevant keywords for your business, product, service or feature (10 minutes)

-2. Type all of them in Google, and write down first 8 links on the page for every particular keyword.
+2. Type all of them in Google and write down the first eight links on the page for every particular keyword.
 (20 minutes)

-3. Filter those links to find out who is actually your competitor and who isn't.
+3. Filter those links to find out who is your competitor and who isn’t.
 (20 minutes)

 4. Create an insightful and detailed spreadsheet, where you can put as much information as you can.
-Here is some basic information you should look for:
+Here is some necessary information you should look for:

 – Name of the company